jchefdeville/weather-app-angular17/README.md

 ## Customize the Style
 You can modify the existing styles to fit your preferences !
-Feel free to adjust the CSS or SCSS files to change the layout, colors, fonts, or any other visual elements.
+Feel free to adjust the CSS / HTML files to change the layout, colors, fonts, or any other visual elements.

 ## Live Demo
 Check out the live version of the app at `https://jchefdeville.github.io/weather-app-angular17`